DaveBenham/VenomModules/README.md

 - **Bipolar x10 (CV)** (dark blue): Each input level knob ranges from -10x to 10x if the channel input is patched, or -10V to 10V constant CV when unpatched.
 Effectively this means unpateched channel inputs are normalled to 1V.
 Each input level knob defaults to 0% (or 0V) at noon.
 The Mix knob always ranges from -10x to 10x, with a default of 1x (unity).

 ### D (DC Block) button
-The color coded DC block button determines when (or if) a high pass filter with 2Hz cutoff is applied to the final mix to remove any DC offset.
+The color coded DC block button determines when (or if) a high pass filter is applied to the final mix to remove any DC offset.
 DC offset removal always occurs after the final mix is attenuated (or amplified) by the Mix level knob.
 - **Off** (dark gray - default): DC offset is not removed.
 - **Before clipping** (yellow): DC offset is removed prior to any clipping.
 Note that subsequent clipping may re-introduce some DC offset.
 - **Before and after clipping** (green): DC offset is removed both before and after any clipping.
 Note that only one DC offset removal is performed if clipping is not applied.